botlabs-gg/yagpdb-docs-v2/content/moderation/logging.md

 ## Viewing Logs

 To view a message log after it has been created, you'll need to visit its link in a browser.
-YAGPDB cannot send message logs to a Discord channel, the only way to view them is online.
+YAGPDB cannot send message logs to a Discord channel; they are only accessible online.

-- When a log is created, the link to view it follows the formula `/public/<server ID>/log/<log count>`.
+- When a log is created, the link to view it follows the pattern `/public/<server ID>/log/<log count>`.
 Note that this makes it easy to scrape through all the logs created on a server.
-Assume any member that can view a log can view every log on your server.
+Assume any member that can view a specific log can also view every other log on your server.
 - You can view a list of all message logs created on your server on the Logging page of the control panel.
 - When the `logs` command is executed, a link to the message log is sent as the response.
 - When a moderation action creates a log, a link is included in the mod log entry if enabled.